-Vision screening will be done with all students during the year.
-Hearing screening is done with students in grades K-3, 7 and 11.
-Also students who failed the screening the previous year, or whose teacher indicates a concern will be screened.
-All students who fail either screening will receive a referral for follow up by their medical provider.
+Vision screening will be completed for students in grades K-12.
+Hearing screening is completed for students in grades K-3, 7 and 11.
+Students who failed the screening the previous year, or whose teacher indicates a concern will also be screened.
+All students who fail any screening will receive a referral for follow up by their medical provider.
 Completed forms should be returned to the school nurse.
-An immediate concern should be directed to your family doctor.

-Physical exams are required in grades K, 6, and 11.
-Most parents prefer to have the exam completed by their child’s own physician.
+Physical exams are required in grades K, 6th, and 11th.
+Physicals should be completed by your child’s primary care provider.
 If you do not have insurance to cover the cost of the exam, please contact the school nurse for assistance.

-Dental exams are required in grades K, 1, and 5.
-Most parents prefer to have the exam completed by their own dentist.
+Dental exams are required in grades K, 3rd, and 7th.
+Dental exams should be completed by your child’s dentist.
 If you do not have dental insurance to cover the cost of the exam, a screening exam can be completed by the school dental hygienist with written permission.